Blog

 MaxMax

-The problem in SaaS isn't bad reps, bad tools, or bad leads, it's latency.
+The problem in SaaS isn’t bad reps, bad tools, or bad leads.

-Every SaaS company fights the same invisible tax: revenue latency, the time it takes for data, insight, or process to reach the person who needs it.
+Every company fights the same invisible tax: revenue latency — the time it takes for data, insight, or process to reach the person who needs it.

 An AE is on LinkedIn, finds a perfect prospect, and… opens five tabs: Salesforce, Outreach, ZoomInfo, Notion, Slack.

-Ten minutes later, they're still chasing phone numbers, searching old notes, while the deal they should be working on sits idle.
+Ten minutes later, they’re still chasing phone numbers, digging through old notes, while the deal they should be working on sits idle.

 By the time they sync the contact, write a semi‑custom email, engage on LinkedIn, and make two dials?
 25 minutes are gone.
 For one lead.